maro5397/monad-single-node/README.md

 **What it does:**

 1. Sets the project's root directory (`MONAD_ROOT`) to the current directory.
-2. Creates a `monad_data` directory to store all blockchain data and configurations.
+2. Creates a `data` directory to store all blockchain data and configurations.
 3. Creates the required subdirectories (`node/ledger`, `node/triedb`).
-4. Copies the genesis configuration file (`config/forkpoint.genesis.toml`) into `monad_data` and renames it to `forkpoint.toml`.
+4. Copies the genesis configuration file (`config/forkpoint.genesis.toml`) into `data/forkpoint` and renames it to `forkpoint.toml`.
+5. Copies the genesis configuration file (`config/validators.toml`) into `data/validators` and renames it to `validators.toml`.
-5. Pre-allocates a 100GB sparse file for the TrieDB to ensure sufficient space.
+6. Pre-allocates a 100GB sparse file for the TrieDB to ensure sufficient space.
-6. Initializes the TrieDB using the `monad_mpt` binary.
+7. Initializes the TrieDB using the `monad_mpt` binary.
-7. Writes the genesis state to the database using the `monad` binary.
+8. Writes the genesis state to the database using the `monad` binary.

 ### `del`

-This command completely removes the data directory (`monad_data`) and all its contents.
+This command completely removes the data directory (`data`) and all its contents.
 Use this to reset your local environment.

 ⚠️ **Warning:** This action is irreversible and will delete all blockchain data, logs, and configuration files created by the `init` command.